Nnouka/church-devotion-web/README.md

 * A user can indicate if a pulse was relevant or not

+* A user can send a commitment request to be added to a congregation

+* A minister can accept a commitment request, this automatically adds the user to the congregation

+* A minister can reject a commitment request

+* A minister can generate an invite link

+* A minister can send an invite link to any user

+* A user can click on the invite link and be added to the congregation

 A devotional has a duration.
 If a devotional has a duration of n days, then it must have n pulses.
 A pulse has a title, an exhortation, some scripture references, some prayer points.